AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 [MEDIUM] animation-fade-up-only: All animations are fade-up

 [MEDIUM] layout-grid-cols-3: Repeated grid-cols-3 patternEach dimension scores 0-10 (10 being most generic).
-The weighted sum produces the final score.
-Color and typography are weighted highest because they are the most immediately visible signals.
-For more on how this scoring works in a CI/CD context, see CI/CD for Design: Catching AI Slop Before It Ships.
+The weighted sum produces the final number.
+Color and typography carry the heaviest weight because they are the most immediately visible signals.
+For how this runs in a pipeline, see CI/CD for Design: Catching AI Slop Before It Ships.

 Part 1: Color Patterns

-Color is the single most diagnostic dimension of AI slop.
-When an LLM generates a website, the color choices betray its origin more reliably than any other factor.
+Color is the single most diagnostic dimension.
+When an LLM generates a site, the color choices betray its origin more reliably than anything else.
 Here are the 15 color patterns we detect.

 1. Tailwind Blue Primary

 The most common pattern.
-AI defaults to Tailwind's blue-600 (#2563EB) as the primary color because it appears most frequently in training data.
-About 34% of AI-generated sites use this exact shade.
-The fix is to pick any color that is not a default Tailwind palette value.
-Use an HSL value with an odd lightness like hsl(217 71% 48%) instead of the exact blue-600 hex.
+AI defaults to Tailwind's blue-600 (#2563EB) because it appears most frequently in training data — about 34% of AI-generated sites use this exact shade.
+The fix: pick a color that does not land on a default Tailwind swatch.
+Use an HSL value with an odd lightness like hsl(217 71% 48%) instead of the exact hex.
+See How to Pick an Accent Color That Is Not Tailwind Blue.

 2. Indigo Everywhere

-The second most popular choice.
-Indigo-500 and indigo-600 appear in about 22% of AI sites, especially for gradients and dark backgrounds.
-When your site is not blue, it is indigo.
-Break this by choosing a warm primary -- amber, rose, or even a muted green.
+The second choice. indigo-500 and indigo-600 show up in roughly 22% of AI sites, especially for gradients and dark backgrounds.
+When the site is not blue, it is indigo.
+Break it with a warm primary: amber, rose, or a muted green.

 3. Violet as Accent

-Violet or purple is the go-to accent color.
-AI pairs blue with violet the way fast food pairs burgers with fries.
-It is automatic and it is recognizable.
+Violet or purple is the default accent.
+AI pairs blue with violet the way fast food pairs burgers with fries — automatic and recognizable.
 If your primary is cool, make your accent warm.
-If your primary is warm, make your accent a different warm tone.
+If your primary is warm, choose a different warm tone.
 Contrast in hue, not just lightness.

 4. Pure Black Text

-AI generates text-black or #000000 for body text.
-Pure black on pure white creates excessive contrast that causes eye strain and looks harsh.
-The fix: use a dark gray like #1a1a2e or hsl(240 10% 10%) that has a slight hue tint matching your palette.
+AI generates text-black or #000000 for body copy.
+Pure black on pure white is harsh and causes eye strain.
+Use a dark gray with a faint hue tint that matches your palette, like #1a1a2e or hsl(240 10% 10%).

 5. Pure White Backgrounds

-bg-white or #ffffff everywhere.
-Real design uses off-whites with subtle warmth or coolness.
-Try #fafaf8 for warm or #f8f9fb for cool.
-The difference is subtle but it changes the entire feel.
+bg-white everywhere.
+Real design uses off-whites with subtle warmth or coolness: #fafaf8 for warm, #f8f9fb for cool.
+The shift is small but it changes the whole feel.

 6. Slate Palette Domination

-When AI does use grays, it uses Tailwind's slate palette exclusively.
-Slate-50 for backgrounds, slate-300 for borders, slate-500 for muted text, slate-900 for headings.
-Every gray is from the same scale.
-Fix: mix gray families.
-Use a warm gray for text and a cool gray for borders.
-Or define custom grays with HSL that include your brand hue at low saturation.
+When AI does reach for grays, it uses Tailwind's slate scale exclusively: slate-50 backgrounds, slate-300 borders, slate-500 muted text, slate-900 headings.
+Every gray comes from one scale.
+Mix families instead — a warm gray for text, a cool gray for borders — or define custom grays in HSL that carry your brand hue at low saturation.

 7. Single Accent Color

-AI sites use one accent color for everything: buttons, links, highlights, icons.
-Real brands have a primary, a secondary, and often a tertiary color.
-Add at least one more accent.
-A complementary or split-complementary color creates visual richness.
+One accent for everything: buttons, links, highlights, icons.
+Real brands run a primary, a secondary, and often a tertiary.
+Add at least one more — a complementary or split-complementary color creates richness.

 8. No Secondary Color

-Related to the above.
-AI generates a primary and then uses shades of gray for everything else.
-There is no secondary palette.
-Define a secondary color that is at least 60 degrees away on the color wheel from your primary.
+Related.
+AI generates a primary and then leans on grays for everything else, with no secondary palette.
+Define a secondary at least 60 degrees away on the color wheel from your primary.

 9. No Hue Shift on Neutrals

-In sophisticated palettes, neutral colors carry a faint hue that relates to the brand color.
-AI neutrals are pure grays with zero saturation.
-Adding 3-5% saturation of your primary hue to your grays creates cohesion.
+In good palettes, neutrals carry a faint hue tied to the brand color.
+AI neutrals are pure grays at zero saturation.
+Adding 3-5% of your primary hue to your grays creates cohesion.

 10. No CSS Custom Properties for Colors

-AI hardcodes color values directly in utility classes.
-There is no :root with --color-primary.
-This means no theming, no dark mode toggle, no easy palette swaps.
-Always define your palette as CSS custom properties:
+AI hardcodes color values in utility classes.
+There is no :root with --color-primary, which means no theming, no dark-mode toggle, no easy palette swap.
+Define your palette as custom properties:

 :root {